PowerShellYoungTeam/Hardware-Monitor/README.md

 You will need to have this installed before running the script

-Just a first go at this, already a few improvemnts I want to make.
+Just a first go at this, already a few improvemnts I want to make. (make into function, better error handling, etc..)

 to stop it CTRL+C